 Step 6

-Begin the fourth pour, following the same pouring pattern, center outward; avoid pouring on the filter.
-This should be the last pour, finishing at 800g of volume on the scale.
-The whole pour process should take about 4 minutes.
+begin the fourth pour, following the same pouring pattern, center outward; avoid pouring on the filter. this should be the last pour, finishing at 800g of volume on the scale. the whole pour process should take about four minutes.

 Step 7

-Allow the water to drip through the coffee entirely.
-Once finished, discard the filter.
+allow the water to drip through the coffee entirely. once finished, discard the filter and coffee grounds.

 Step 8